publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptI/ch6/m__us_usc_t10_s168.md

 >         “(1)  __In general__  __.—__

->         The authority of the Secretary of Defense to assign civilian employees under the program under subsection (a) terminates at the close of September 30, 2017.
+>         The authority of the Secretary of Defense to assign civilian employees under the program under subsection (a) terminates at the close of September 30, 2014.

 >         “(2)  __Continuation of assignments__  __.—__

->         Any assignment of a civilian employee under subsection (a) before the date specified in paragraph (1) may continue after that date, but only using funds available for a fiscal year ending on or before that date.
+>         Any assignment of a civilian employee under subsection (a) before the date specified in paragraph (1) may continue after that date, but only using funds available for fiscal year 2012, 2013, or 2014.

 >     “(c)  __Annual Report__  __.—__

->     Not later than December 30 each year through 2017, the Secretary of Defense shall submit to the Committees on Armed Services and Foreign Relations of the Senate and the Committees on Armed Services and Foreign Affairs of the House of Representatives a report on activities under the program under subsection (a) during the preceding fiscal year.
+>     Not later than December 30 each year through 2014, the Secretary of Defense shall submit to the Committees on Armed Services and Foreign Relations of the Senate and the Committees on Armed Services and Foreign Affairs of the House of Representatives a report on activities under the program under subsection (a) during the preceding fiscal year.
 Each report shall include, for the fiscal year covered by such report, the following:

 >         “(1) A list of the defense ministries to which civilian employees were assigned under the program.